 Potential Contributing Factors

-Osteoarthritis rarely has
+Osteoarthritis rarely has a single cause.

 Understanding which factors are active in your case is the purpose of the CLCC assessment.
 The following contributors are commonly identified, each sustaining or accelerating the condition independently.